 St. Thomas, nobly sited on a hill overlooking Long Island Sound, is the oldest congregation in Mamaroneck, and arguably one of the most beautiful in a town of many churches.
-Since its incorporation on June 9, 1814, St. Thomas has been a vital force in the community it serves.
+Since its incorporation in 1817, St. Thomas has been a vital force in the community it serves.

 St. Thomas owes its founding to Caleb Heathcote, first lord of the Manor of Scarsdale, and his descendants, the Delanceys.
 Beginning in 1704, Heathcote held Anglican services in his home on what is now called Heathcote Hill in Mamaroneck.
 Services were eventually moved to Christ’s Church in Rye.
 By 1814, Mamaroneck residents agreed it would be more convenient to have a church of their own and elected John Peter Delancey, Caleb Heathcotes grandson, warden of the new parish.
 His son, William Heathcote Delancey, became the first resident minister of St. Thomas.
 His daughter, Susan, and her husband, the novelist James Fenimore Cooper, were also communicants of St. Thomas.